apinizer/management-api-docs/02-api-reference/09-api-proxy-groups/crud/update-api-proxy-group.md

 ### Request Body

 Same structure as Create API Proxy Group.
-See [Create API Proxy Group](./create-api-proxy-group.md#request-body-fields) for field descriptions.
+See [Create API Proxy Group](./create-api-proxy-group.md) for field descriptions.

-**Important Notes:**
+### Important Notes

 - `name` must match the existing API Proxy Group name (cannot be changed)
 - `clientRoute` can be updated
 - All fields are required (same as create)